Skip to Main Content

 Questions to consider

-• How is prompting an LLM/Gen-AI tool different from “traditional” searching for information in a database or search engine?
+• How is prompting a chatbot different from “traditional” searching for information in a database or search engine?

 • Consider each of the six frames of the Framework for Information Literacy in Higher Education.
 What does that frame mean to you, and what do you think it means in relation to AI-generated information?
 (For example, what does "Authority is Constructed and Contextual" mean to you if you think about scholarly articles?
 Social media?
 An answer to a prompt in ZotGPT?)